-Thinking about adding frozen raw food to your doggo’s diet?
+Thinking about adding frozen raw food to your dog’s diet?
 You’ve come to the right place!
-Closer to what your dog would naturally eat in the wild, raw dog food offers a whole host of benefits.
-Not only is it more satisfying, it provides key nutrients without fillers or junk ingredients.
+Raw dog food is closer to what your dog would naturally eat in the wild, and offers a whole host of benefits.
+Not only is it more satisfying than kibble or canned dog food, it also provides key nutrients without fillers or junk ingredients.
 Read on for more!

 So, what is frozen dog food?

 Good frozen dog food isn’t made simply by putting dog food in the freezer.
-Frozen raw dog food should be sourced from quality proteins and frozen using a special, safe process (more on that below!) in which ingredients are never thawed.
+Frozen raw dog food should be sourced from quality proteins and frozen using a special, safe process in which ingredients are never thawed.
 Thawing ingredients in production can result in discoloration and a loss of nutritional value.

 Is frozen dog food better than kibble?